S3 method for class 'spm'

 apply_exp

-a logical scalar indicating wheter the parameters that cannot assume negative values should be exponentiate or not.
+a logical scalar indicating whether the parameters that cannot assume negative values should be exponentiate or not.

 opt_method